Education & training

 Here are the key steps:

 1. Assess risks.
 Start by identifying the specific threats your organization faces.
 These include phishing attacks, malware, or data breaches.
 Determine which data types and behaviors are most at risk.
 A SaaS cloud company might be vulnerable to customer data breaches.
-A manufacturing firm might be exposed through third-party vendors.
+A manufacturing firm might be exposed through third-party vendors, emphasizing the need for strong manufacturing cybersecurity.
 List the most at-risk data and common compromise methods like social engineering.

 2. Define objectives.
 Clearly outline the goals of your security awareness training program.
 Instead of the generic 'be safe online,' specify the behaviors and skills employees need to develop.
 If your company faces diverse cybersecurity attacks, goals might include recognizing signs of a phishing attack and managing password security and access securely.
 This approach ensures that the security training is focused and measurable.